Configuring OIDC-based SSO

 Found under App registration > Overview > Endpoints

-Application (slient) ID and client secret (value).
+Application (client) ID and client secret (value).

 Found under App registration > Overview (application ID) and App registration > Certificates & Secrets (client secret).

-Oktahttps://{Your Okta domain}/oauth2/default/.well-known/openid-configurationClient ID and client secret.
+Oktahttps://<Your Okta domain>/oauth2/default/.well-known/openid-configurationClient ID and client secret.

 Found under Applications > General > Client Credentials + General Settings.

-OneLoginhttps://{Your OneLogin domain}/oidc/2/.well-known/openid-configurationClient ID and client secret.
+OneLoginhttps://<Your OneLogin domain>/oidc/2/.well-known/openid-configurationClient ID and client secret.

 Found under Applications > OIDC > SSO.

-Client ID and client secrets.
+PingFederatehttps://<Your PingFederate domain>/.well-known/openid-configurationClient ID and client secret.

 Was this page helpful?